Overview

 Preventive efforts included a targeted school campaign to introduce trafficking in human beings into the civic education curriculum in all schools in Georgia.
 IOM Georgia has increased its focus on trafficking in children, among other means by collecting evidence and conducting awareness-raising campaigns on child begging.

-Since the early 2000-s, IOM and its partners have provided protection and assistance to close to 80 men and women, who were trafficked for sexual and labour exploitation, slavery or practices similar to slavery or servitude in Georgia as well as abroad.
+IOM and its partners have provided protection and assistance to over 80 men and women, who were trafficked for sexual and labour exploitation, slavery or practices similar to slavery or servitude in Georgia as well as abroad.
 Commercial sexual exploitation, agriculture, begging, construction and manufacturing are some of the sectors in which victims were exploited.
 IOM’s assistance includes safe accommodation, medical and psychosocial support, and assisted voluntary return and reintegration.
-IOM has a multi-annual Mutual Cooperation Agreement with the State Care Fund and Protection and Assistance to Victims of Trafficking in Human Beings.